 - Excellent image quality and fast response/refresh times for comfortable music production

 - Doubles as a worthy gaming and multi-media monitor

 - No USB connectivity

 At around $500, the LG 34WP65C-B is considered a budget-minded ultrawide monitor for the specs it boasts, which include a fast 160 Hz refresh rate, 4 ms response time, and compatibility with NVIDIA G-Sync variable refresh rate and HDR10.
 Those features are more nods to gaming and multimedia creation than music production.
-However, if you’re scoring music to picture, those advanced specs come in handy for dealing with video.
+However, if you’re scoring music to picture, those advanced specs are handy for dealing with video.
 And the 21:9 aspect ratio is the normal cinematic ratio for viewing full-screen movies without letterboxing.
-The 3440 x 1440 resolution supplies 33% more screen space than a Full HD 1920×1080 display, which makes a huge difference when working on large DAW projects or having other applications open while you’re producing music.
+The 3440 x 1440 resolution supplies 33% more screen space than a Full HD 1920×1080 display, making a huge difference when working on large DAW projects or having other applications open while producing music.

-Best monitor for dual setup: HP VH240a
+Best for dual setup: HP VH240a

 - Screen size: 23.8 inches

 - Resolution: 1920 x 1080 (Full HD)

 - Other: stereo speakers, pivot, height, and tilt adjustment